m-abdelgawad/explore-united-states-bikeshare-data/README.md

 * most common month
 * most common day of week
-* most common hour of day
+* most common hour of the day

 ### #2 Popular stations and trip